Why Won’t My Dog Eat?

 If your dog isn’t sick or recovering from surgery, try taking them for a walk before mealtimes.
 Getting some energy out and being active before it’s time to eat could encourage them to eat once their food is in front of them.

 This can also be a good idea for dogs that are prone to bloat.
 One of the ways to help prevent bloat in dogs is to avoid exercise directly after eating.
-By taking them for a walk before they eat, you can give them enough time to rest and digest after they eat before they need to go out again.
+By taking them for a walk before they eat, you can give them enough time to rest and digest after they eat, before they need to go out again.

-5. Switch up Where or How They Eat
+5. Switch Up Where or How They Eat

 Try changing where and how your dog eats to see if a new situation helps them.
 A bowl or plate at a different height, a new location, feeding them alone instead of with other dogs, or keeping them company while they eat instead of leaving them alone can sometimes make a difference.
 Sometimes, this can help your dog reset and get excited about eating their food again.